Social Media Image Gallery

 A long, yellow cable lies coiled up on the deck of a boat next to a small red buoy and somw oblong orange instruments

 Bob's recovery is complete!
-Our team successfully recovered the cable, instruments, and float that was still attached to the bottom at East Flower Garden Bank.
-Without the Sofar spotter buoy, Bob, attached to the cabling, no data was being collected.
+Our team successfully recovered the cable, instruments, and float that were still attached to the bottom at East Flower Garden Bank.
+Without the Sofar spotter buoy, Bob, at the surface, no data was being collected.
 (Photo Credit: Taylor Galaviz/NOAA)

 Collage: A diver leaps from the boat with a buoy line in hand (left); the buoy floats on the surface with the line trailing below (right)